We discuss the following topics in this blog:

 In addition to these topics, we shall also be answering the following FAQs:

 - What is an Optical Fibre Cable?

 IoT has transformed from a mystical magical jargon to something tangible now.
 It is transforming manufacturing and operations at a large scale.
-IoT has also brought a great revolution in the defence sector and is better known as Internet of Battlefield Things (IoBT).
+IoT has also brought a great revolution in the defence sector and is better known as the Internet of Battlefield Things (IoBT).

-What actually is IoBT
+What Actually is IoBT?